chwilko/convert_jupyter/README.md

-# Menage jupyter
+# Convert jupyter
-This project help menage jupyter flie.
+This project help convert jupyter flie.
 It let:
     - convert .ipynb to .py file
     - convert .py to .ipynb file